Pro-Series Tech Info

 Use them and enjoy them."Sir Patrick Moore CBE FRS (1923 to 2012)

 - "Having tested and reviewed a wide range of astronomical telescopes over the last couple of decades, for me there's one manufacturer that's risen above the rest in terms of delivering a coherent range of uncompromising, well-conceived designs, embodying consistently good optics and sensibly engineered mounts at very competitive prices — that's Sky-Watcher!!"Ade Ashford BScAde Ashford has tested and reviewed astronomical equipment in a professional capacity for several publications, including Sky & Telescope, Astronomy Now & BBC Sky At Night Magazine.

 Extra-low Dispersion glass allows the optical designer to virtually eliminate chromatic aberration (false color fringing around bright objects), which results in higher resolution and superior contrast in the images.

 SKY-WATCHER ED APOCHROMATIC REFRACTORS

 Skywatcher Pro-Series ED refractors are built with a two element air spaced objective.
-The second element is made of the highest grade ED glass called FPL-53.
+The second element is made of ED glass.
 This premium glass choice is a basic warranty for virtually no false color and for high contrast.
 The high standard set in material choice is also set in production.
 No efforts are spared to reach optimal optical quality: Our best opticians give each objective a hand pitch polishing finishing touch.
 This dedication to perfection together with aspheric shaping technology are the best ways to reach a very good wavefront* which means virtually no aberrations and textbook star images.
 The quality of each ED Pro Series objective is monitored by means of a Ronchi* test and a star** test.